Last Updated on

 Most Jackhuahuas are crossed from the Jack Russell Terrier.
 But sometimes the parent will be the Parsons Russell Terrier.
 Both of these breeds look alike.
 So the hybrid doesn’t have many differences once mixed with the Chihuahua.

 The Jack Chi has a coat that is short, dense, and rough.

 If the cross was developed from a long-haired Chihuahua, then its fur could be longer.

 They come in many colors like black, cream, fawn, golden, white, or even a mixture of all of these.

 Both male and females are very similar in size and weight.
-Adult Jack Chi will stand between 14 – 15 inches (35.5 cm – 38 cm) and weigh 8 – 18 pounds (3.5 kg – 8 kg).
+As mentioned above adult Jack Chi will stand between 12 – 15 inches (24 cm – 38 cm) and weigh 8 – 18 pounds (8.2 kg – 12.8 kg).
 This is the average, but, some have been reported to be as short as 10 inches (25 cm) at the shoulder!

 They have an elongated, muscular body, but a short neck.
 A triangular head adorned with large, loveable, brown eyes.